rcarrata/rcarrata.github.io/_posts/2023-02-26-supply-chain-1.md

 In this blog post, we reviewed the importance of securing our Software Supply Chains, describing the most relevant attacks that happened in recent history and how to identify the types of supply chain attacks available.

-Furthermore, we analyzed how we can secure our Software Supply Chains, and described the main parts of the Supply Chain security, identifying which parts we need to focus and secure.
+Furthermore, we analyzed how we can secure our Software Supply Chains, and described the main parts of Supply Chain security, identifying which parts we need to focus on and secure.

-Finally we introduced several groups that are actively helping in developing tools and frameworks to improve the defenses against software supply chain attacks such as OpenSSF or CNCF STAG, among others.
-Also we reviewed the SLSA framework, providing a series of levels to increase the confidence that our software has not been tampered and can be traced to its source.
+Finally, we introduced several groups that are actively helping develop tools and frameworks to improve the defenses against software supply chain attacks, such as OpenSSF or CNCF STAG, among others.
+We also reviewed the SLSA framework, which provides a series of levels to increase the confidence that our software has not been tampered with and can be traced to its source.

-In the next blog posts, we will analyze in depth the tools that can be used to help in one of each parts of the software supply chain security.
+In the next blog posts, we will analyze in depth the tools that can be used to help with each part of software supply chain security.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*